 On August 7, 2015, the CODM was accredited by the Commission on Dental Accreditation and was granted the accreditation status of "Approval without reporting requirements."
-The Advanced Education in Orthodontics and Dentofacial Orthopedics/MBA Residency Program (AEODO/MBA) was granted the accreditation status of "Approval without reporting requirements" in November 2018.
-The next Accreditation Visit for the CODM including the AEODO/MBA Residency Program will take place in April of 2022.
-The Commission on Dental Accreditation is a specialized accreditation body recognized by the United States Department of Education.
-The Commission on Dental Accreditation may be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, Illinois 60611.
-The Commission's web address is: http://www.ada.org/100aspx
+The Advanced Education in Orthodontics and Dentofacial Orthopedics Residency Program (AEODO) was granted the accreditation status of "Approval without reporting requirements" in April 2019.
+Due to the Pandemic the Commission in 2021 postponed the Accreditation Visit for the CODM to September 2023 and the AEODO program in November 2026.